Ai Resume

 Sales & Account Management

-• “Closed [X] deals worth $[Y] total, exceeding quota by [%]”
+• “Closed [X] deals worth $[Y] total — exceeding quota by [%]”

-• “Expanded [X] existing accounts from $[Y] to $[Z], growing revenue by [%]”
+• “Expanded [X] accounts from $[Y] to $[Z], growing revenue by [%]”

 • “Managed pipeline of $[X] with [Y]% forecast accuracy over [Z] quarters”

-• Fake precision: “Saved exactly $247,893.42” sounds made up.
-Round to “$248K” or “nearly $250K”
+• Fake precision: “Saved $247,893.42” sounds fabricated.
+Round to “$248K” or “nearly $250K.”
+ATS parsers flag suspicious precision.

-• Numbers without context: “Increased sales by 20%.”
+• Numbers without baseline: “Increased sales by 20%.”
 20% of what? $100 or $1M?
-Add the baseline.
+Always anchor your percentage to a real number.

-• Forgetting the “so what”: “Answered 50 calls/day.”
-Great, but what was the outcome?
-“Answered 50 calls/day, resolving 94% on first contact.”
+• Missing the “so what”: “Answered 50 calls per day.”
+Great — and?
+“Answered 50 calls/day, resolving 94% on first contact without escalation.”
+That is the real story.

-Your Action Plan: Quantify Your Resume This Week
+Your 5-Step Action Plan for This Week

 Your next interview starts with one number.
 Find it.
 Write it.
 Land it.

 📋 Editorial note: This article was produced following our editorial standards.
 We research all claims independently.
-Last reviewed: June 2026.
+Last reviewed: July 2026.

 New here?
 Meet StylingCV